ignacyD/ignacyD/README.md

 - 🌱 I’m currently deepening my knowleadge of Spring Boot and React

-- ❓ Ask me about Java, JavaScript, Git or any technolodgy i have worked with
+- ❓ Ask me about Java, JavaScript, Git or any technology i have worked with

 - ⚡ Fun fact: When im not busy with coding you can find me on climbing wall